 When I first made these at home, the fam asked if I'd ordered from the local taqueria.
 Talk about a coup!
 Flautas are those addictive deep-fried skinny tacos.
 This version became a total repeat-recipe hit.
 I call them "fake-out" because unlike their messy, deep-fried cousins, they are a quick low-fat, baked, vegetarian gem of a recipe.
-Serve with Guacamole, the ultimate scoopable flavor bomb.Excerpted from Mad Hungry Cravings by Lucinda Scala Quinn, to be published by Artisan Books on March 19, 2013.
-Photographs by Jonathan Lovekin.
+Serve with Guacamole, the ultimate scoopable flavor bomb.Excerpted from "Mad Hungry Cravings" by Lucinda Scala Quinn, Artisan Books, March 2013.

 AMAZING!
 My sister in law parents are from Mexico and they have taught her how to make these....hers obviously are terrific!
 I am a foodie but I HATE frying anything!
 I am sooooo impressed that I want to shout to the world how fab these are...my take on the recipe/ I added garlic and sauted the beans/mashed them with the tomatoes...after the cheese melted on the tortillas (to soften them) I rolled them and then drizzled olive oil on the tops/ flipped them after 8 minutes and cooked them a bit longer till they were super crispy.....I am hoping I can experiment with them and see how well they will warm up for a party~

 My family loved these.
 They are going in our weekly rotation.
 So easy to make.
 Great for a busy week night meal or an after school snack.

 I LOVE this recipe because the flavor up to your own creativity.
 You can fill these flautas with anything you want!
 I've made this recipe at least 5 times and every time I'm thoroughly pleased.
 So, it's become a staple in my house.